 How Is Allergy Testing Done?

 We also test for allergies using blood testing (RAST).
-Blood testing (RAST) can be used for those that cannot have skin testing.
+Blood testing can be used for those that cannot have skin testing.

 Allergy Testing Overview